mattiasnordqvist/CSharp-GeckoBoard-Push/README.md

 ## Contribute
 It is a hell of a task to create widget implementations for all the Gecko Board widget types.
 Grab one and help out?

-WIDGET TYPES
+###WIDGET TYPES
 Custom Widget Types
 Bar Chart
 Bullet Graph
 Funnel
 Geck-o-Meter
 Highcharts
 Leaderboard
 Line Chart
 List
 Map
 Monitoring
 Number and Secondary Stat
-DONE: Pie Chart
+~~Pie Chart~~
 RAG
-DONE: Text
+~~Text~~